How Many Users Does Bluesky Have? 28+ Bluesky Stats (2023)

 Wrapping up

-Waves of users have been jumping ship from Twitter since it was acquired by Musk, and that trend is only continuing to escalate so far, especially after the rebrand to X.
+Waves of users have been jumping ship from X since it was acquired by Musk, and that trend is only continuing to escalate so far.